YousefTsh/SpringBoot_JWT/README.md

 To build and run the project, follow these steps:

-* Clone the repository: `git clone https://github.com/ali-bouali/spring-boot-3-jwt-security.git`
+* Clone the repository: `git clone https://github.com/YousefTsh/SpringBoot_JWT.git`
-* Navigate to the project directory: cd spring-boot-security-jwt
+* Navigate to the project directory: cd SpringBoot_JWT
 * Run Docker Compose File to Create PostgreSQL Container
 * Add database "jwt_security" to postgres
 * Build the project: mvn clean install